Bogomil (name)

 Bogomil is a given name of Slavic origin.
 It is composed of the Slavic words 'bog' (god) and 'mil' (dear) and means 'dear to God' or 'favoured by God'.
+The feminine form of the name is Bogomila.

-The Polish form of the name is Bogumił (/pl/), the Czech and Slovak form is Bohumil.
-Its feminine equivalents are Bogomila, Bogumiła, Bohumila.
+The Polish form of the name is Bogumił, the Czech and Slovak form is Bohumil.
 The sound change of 'g' > 'h' occurred in Ukrainian, Belarusian, Czech and Slovak.

-Names with a similar meaning in different languages include Latin Amadeus, Greek Theophil and German Gottlieb.
+Names with the meaning "dear to god" in different languages include Latin Amadeus, Serbian Bogoljub, Greek Theophilus (which gave rise to "Theophil") and German Gottlieb, as well as a Russian surname Bogolyubov.